Trolls World Tour: Plot

-The group reaches Vibe City, which turns out to be the spaceship that took Cooper.
-They reunite with Cooper, who reveals that he is actually the long-lost son of King Quincy and Queen Essence of the Funk Trolls, and twin brother of their son Prince D. Poppy maintains all trolls are the same, but Prince D explains that Pop Trolls once tried to unite all trolls under Pop, causing the initial split.
-The Hard Rock Trolls attack the ship, and Poppy's group is ejected to safety, accidentally separating from Hickory.
-After arguing with Poppy over her refusal to listen, Branch walks off and is captured by Reggaeton and K-Pop trolls, who fight over him until he convinces them to work together with him against Barb.
+The group gets beamed up into Vibe City, which turns out to be the spaceship that took Cooper.
+They reunite with Cooper, who reveals that he is actually the long-lost son of King Quincy and Queen Essence of the Funk Trolls, and twin brother of their son Prince D. As an egg, he was snatched by a bird-like monster and landed in Pop Village.
+Poppy maintains all trolls are the same, but Prince D explains that Pop Trolls once tried to unite all Trolls under Pop, causing the initial split.
+The Hard Rock Trolls attack the ship and Poppy's group is ejected to safety, accidentally separating from Hickory.
+After arguing with Poppy over her refusal to listen, Branch walks off and is captured by the Reggaeton and K-Pop Trolls, who fight over him until he convinces them to work together with him against Barb.

-A repentant Hickory reveals he is actually a Yodeling troll, who disguised himself and his brother Dickory as a centaur to steal Poppy's string.
+A repentant Hickory reveals he is actually a Yodeling Troll, who disguised himself and his brother Dickory as a Country Troll to steal Poppy's string.
 He tells Poppy to run, but Barb arrives and captures her with the Pop string.
 Meanwhile, Biggie returns home to find Pop Village destroyed and most of its inhabitants kidnapped.
-Realizing he should have never left Poppy, Biggie rallies his friends to rescue her and they disguise themselves as Hard Rock Trolls.
+Realizing he should have never left Poppy, Biggie rallies the remaining Pop Trolls to rescue her, and they disguise themselves as Hard Rock Trolls.

-At Volcano Rock City, Barb forces her captives to attend a concert, where she uses the six strings on her guitar to turn them into Rock Zombies, including Branch when he, the Reggaeton and the K-Pop trolls try to rescue Poppy from a similar fate.
+At Volcano Rock City, Barb forces her captives to attend a concert, where she uses the six strings on her guitar to turn them into Rock Zombies, including Branch when he, the Reggaeton Trolls, and the K-Pop Trolls try to rescue Poppy.
 Poppy herself seems to have been turned, but then reveals that she used gumdrops to block out the music.
-She admonishes Barb for being a poor queen by not listening to her people before she smashes Barb's guitar, restoring the zombies, but the strings are destroyed, thus ending music and turning all trolls gray.
-Foiled, Barb blames Poppy for repeating history and destroying music.
+She admonishes Barb for being a poor queen and not listening to her people, before smashing Barb's guitar on the ground.
+This restores the zombies, but the strings are destroyed, apparently ending all music and turning the trolls gray.
+Foiled, Barb blames the Pop Trolls for repeating history and destroying music.

-Cooper hears his heartbeat and starts beatboxing with Prince D, convincing other trolls to make sounds to create a rhythm.
-Poppy leads everyone into singing together from their hearts, restoring their music and colors, including Barb, who accepts Poppy's offer of friendship, while Branch finally confesses his feelings for Poppy, and the trolls all return to Pop Village to celebrate.
+Cooper hears his heartbeat and starts beatboxing with Prince D, convincing other Trolls to make sounds to create a rhythm.
+Poppy leads everyone into singing together from their hearts, restoring their music and colors, including Barb, who accepts Poppy's offer of friendship.
+Branch finally confesses his feelings for Poppy.

+Later, Poppy tells the children of different tribes how important different voices are in harmony.
+During the credits, the Trolls celebrate settling their differences.

+Bridget and Gristle arrive to Troll Village, unaware of the events that have taken place, and worried they have missed the party.